cloudsdaleapp/cloudsdale-web/README.md

 The examples below require:
 * You to have access to a Unix terminal with bash.
 * You also need to have your SSH keys deployed.
 * You have ruby 2.0.0 installed.
+Preferrably through RVM.

 **Deploy from `master` on GitHub:**